DiegoMax/ucrmjs/readme.md

     "fqdn": "your.ucrmdomain.com",
     // Boolean: Connect using SSL
     "ssl": true,
+    // Allows the use of self-signed SSL certificates "allowSelfSigned": true,
-    // API Token (You can generate one from UCRM's "System > Security") "token": "ucrmapitoken"
+    // API Token (You can generate one from UCRM's "System > Security"), "token": "ucrmapitoken"
 }